Chigozie Obioma: The Road to the Country

-The Road to the Country is a war novel that captures the Nigerian civil war from 1967 -1970.
-Published by Hutchinson Heinemann in the UK and Hogarth in the US.
-It tells the story of a war, brotherhood and love.
-Set in eastern Nigeria Kunle finds himself trapped in a war when he embarks on a search mission to find his brother Tunde.
+The Road to the Country is a war novel that captures the Nigerian Civil War from 1967–1970.
+Published by Hutchinson Heinemann in the UK and Hogarth in the US, it tells the story of a war, brotherhood and love.
+Set in eastern Nigeria, Kunle finds himself trapped in a war when he embarks on a search mission to find his brother Tunde.
 The story is told by a seer who predicts the war and conflict and refers to Kunle as 'one who will die and return to life'.

-“The novel captures Nigeria’s fault lines in both language (with a mix of English, Yoruba and Igbo) and form.
+According to The Economist: “The novel captures Nigeria’s fault lines in both language (with a mix of English, Yoruba and Igbo) and form.
 It flits between the real and the supernatural.
-The novel is narrated in part by a Yoruba seer who predicted the conflict and features an interlude with testimonies of people who died in battle, evoking an Igbo proverb: “The story of a war can only be fully and truly told by both the living and the dead.”—The Economist.
+The novel is narrated in part by a Yoruba seer who predicted the conflict and features an interlude with testimonies of people who died in battle, evoking an Igbo proverb: “The story of a war can only be fully and truly told by both the living and the dead.”